-The Addams Family is a franchise spanning multiple media.
+The Addams Family is a comedy/horror franchise spanning multiple media.

-It has its origins in a series of whimsically grotesque one-panel cartoons by Charles Addams that appeared in The New Yorker beginning in the 1930s.
-In the 1960s these inspired a TV sitcom, which chose a set of recurring characters, named them and codified their relationships with each other, and served as the model for all subsequent versions.
+It originated in a recurring series of comically grotesque single-panel cartoons by Charles Addams, which appeared in The New Yorker magazine beginning in the late 1930s.
+In the 1960s these were adapted into a popular TV sitcom which gave the characters names and codified their relationships with one another, providing a model for all subsequent versions.

-A deliberate inversion of the ideal American Nuclear Family, the Addamses are an obscenely wealthy clan of borderline supernatural beings with a taste for the grotesque and macabre, possessing opinions and preferences that are mirror images or inversions of more conventional attitudes.
-Although very visibly different from virtually everyone they meet, they still perceive themselves as a "perfectly normal family"; in fact, they seem somewhat incapable of even noticing that their lifestyle varies widely from that of their neighbors.
+A deliberate inversion of the ideal American Nuclear Family, the Addamses are an obscenely wealthy clan of borderline supernatural beings with a taste for the grotesque and macabre, holding opinions and preferences that tend to be mirror images or inversions of more conventional attitudes.
+Although visibly different from virtually everyone they encounter, they still perceive themselves as a "perfectly normal family"; in fact, they seem somewhat incapable of even noticing that their lifestyle varies widely from that of their neighbors.

-They also invert various horror-movie tropes about evil families: despite their tastes and the apparent trappings of pain and horror amidst which they live, the Addamses are clearly (well, mostly in the movies) NOT evil — they are compassionate and loving, friendly to all they meet, eager to help strangers in times of need, and tolerant to a fault.
-In fact, they are probably more so than most families!
-The end result is more delightfully eccentric and endearing than disturbing.
+They also invert various horror-movie tropes about evil families: in spite of their outré tastes and the apparent trappings of pain and horror amidst which they live, the Addamses are clearly (well, mostly in the movies) NOT evil.
+On the contrary, they're quite compassionate and loving, friendly to all whom they meet, eager to help strangers in times of need, and tolerant to a fault.
+If anything, they are arguably better-adjusted than most families, real or fictional!
+The end result is thus more delightfully eccentric and endearing than it is disturbing.

 The family is composed of:

-- Gomez Addams, the clan patriarch.
-Ostensibly a lawyer, though the family's vast independent wealth eliminates any need for him to actually work; when he does, though, he takes great pride in the cases he's lost.
+- Gomez Addams, the clan's patriarch.
+Ostensibly a lawyer, although the family's vast independent wealth eliminates any need for him to actually work; when he does, though, he takes great pride in the cases he's lost.

 - Grandmama.
-More than just an old lady but not quite a witch, Grandmama takes a delight in doing a lot of the family's cooking and gladly acts as a secondary parental figure to the children.
-Gomez's mother in the live-action TV series, then switched over to Morticia's starting with the first animated series and stayed put until The New Addams Family, where she became Gomez's mother again; subject of a "My mother?
-I thought she was your mother!" joke in the musical.
+More than just an old lady, but not quite a witch, Grandmama takes delight in doing a lot of the family's cooking and gladly acts as a secondary parental figure to the children.
+Gomez's mother in the original live-action TV series, then switched over to being Morticia's mother, starting with the first animated series and stayed put until The New Addams Family, where she became Gomez's mother again; This was Lampshaded in the musical: she became the subject of a "My mother?
+I thought she was your mother!" joke.

 - Uncle Fester.
-Blend a Mad Scientist and his Igor together, and filter them through Curly Howard of The Three Stooges, and you get Uncle Fester.
-Morticia's uncle in the TV series, he is rewritten as Gomez's older brother in the 1973-75 animated series, back to Morticia's uncle in the 1977 Reunion Show, and back again to Gomez's brother for the movies.
+Blend a Mad Scientist and his Igor together, then filter them through Curly Howard of The Three Stooges, and you get Uncle Fester.
+Morticia's uncle in the TV series, he was rewritten as Gomez's older brother in the 1973–75 animated series (despite not sharing his Spanish mannerisms), made Morticia's uncle again in the 1977 Reunion Show, and then back again to Gomez's brother for the movies.
 Some works imply that he is a zombie.

 - Lurch, their Frankensteinian butler.
 A man(?) of few words but many groans, Lurch may be their all-purpose servant, but he is treated as one of the family, receiving care and devotion from everyone when he needs it.

-- Thing is exactly what the name implies.
-A thing, namely a disembodied hand.
+- Thing is exactly what the name implies: A thing, namely a disembodied hand.
 Fetches mail, plays charades, performs mime.
 Clearly both sentient and sapient, and like Lurch treated as a family member rather than a servant or pet.
-Usually seen protruding from a box in the TV series, it became fully ambulatory in later adaptations, walking on its fingers.
+Usually seen protruding from a box in the '60s series, Thing became fully ambulatory thanks to improved special effects in later adaptations, walking on its fingers.